 The bride did a first look with her father before the ceremony.

-To create the sense of a separate ceremony space on the property, planner Jesse Tombs had a bridge built for guests to cross over, which led to the aisle lined with natural wood benches.
+To create the sense of a separate ceremony space on the property, the team at Alison Events had a bridge built for guests to cross over, which led to the aisle lined with natural wood benches.

 The dramatic ocean backdrop was accentuated with a pair of lush tropical arrangements housed in a pair of oversized terra-cotta urns.
 The ceremony entrance and altar were also accented with natural arrangements of light blue delphinium to further the day's color theme.